PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 # SVG

 This lesson covers how to create various SVG elements, the foundation of D3.js.
-In it, we will discuss:
+In it we will cover the following topics

 1. Base tags
 1. Basic Elements